vigetlabs/blendid/README.md

 ### task-config.js
 This file exposes per-task configuration and overrides.
 Better documentation is forth coming, but for now, the best way to see what you can change is to take a peak at the source tasks themselves: [gulpfile.js](gulpfile.js).
 The webpack config exposes a ton: [gulpfile.js/lib/webpack-multi-config.js](gulpfile.js/lib/webpack-multi-config.js)

+### General Options (see task-config.json > options)

+- `cleanFirst` Tells gulp to clean target directory before task is running.
+- `reportSizes` Set to true if you want to see a size report when running the "production" or "build" task.
+- `watch` In "development" and "production" task the watcher will be disabled if you set this to "false".
+- `watchProduction` Enables the watcher in "production" task if you set this to "true".

 Tasks will only run if a configuration exists for them in this file.
 For example, if your project has it's own handling HTML and templating (Rails, Craft, Django, etc), you may remove the `html` config completely or set it to `false`.

 # FAQ